We as owners need to provide our dogs with both physical and mental stimulation to keep them happy and to improve their wellbeing.

 HELP!
 My dog is landscaping the backyard!

 A Little Tip: On hot days water down the sand or dirt to help keep them cool.
+Also, try burying treats and toys under the sand to encourage them to dig in this particular spot.

-Don’t underestimate how important a dog's nose is to them, that is one reason why dogs like sniffing on their walks, all those new smells.
+Don’t underestimate how important a dog's nose is to them, that is one reason why dogs like sniffing on their walks (all those new smells).
 We can provide various stimulation around the home too; use safe items with different smells to hide around the yard or scatter their dry food over the lawn or leave a scent trail with food to their toys at the end.